-Women make up 60 to 75% of the labourforce in the floriculture sector, taking up tasks like weeding, harvesting, packing and labelling flowers.
+Women make up 60 to 75% of the labor force in the horticulture sector, taking up tasks like weeding, harvesting, packing and labeling flowers.
 These are the stories of four such women working on two flower farms in Uganda.
 Beyond their occupations, these stories are of their full, complex existences: their backgrounds, childhoods, strengths and limitations.
 These are profiles of their life journeys from being children themselves, to growing into adults who have children, keep their families together, contribute to theirs and their families’ economic survivals; as well as navigate the capitalist-patriarchy.

 How we put this together